ozydingo/abigstick/_posts/2019-09-12-slacking-around.md

 ## Talking with Ghosts

 Now that we have an incoming webhook, we need a way to trigger it.
-Head over to your other workspace and create an app for that workspace too.
-We're going to first add the ability to post messages to the other workspace via the webhook we already created.
-To do that, we'll use Slack's "Slash Commands" feature.
+We'll create a Slack app in our "hidden" workspace to do so using the webhook we just created and Slack's "Slash Commands" feature.

 {% include post_image.html name="slash-commands.png" width="500px" alt="Slash command feature" title="Slash commands"%}

-We'll create a slash command, `/haunt` that allows us to send messages to the webhook typing, for example `/haunt Hello from the other side!`.
+We'll create a slash command, `/haunt` that allows us to send messages to the target workspace typing, for example `/haunt Hello from the other side!`.
 As we set this up, you'll notice we need a POST URL to send the slash command data to.

 {% include post_image.html name="create-slash-command.png" width="500px" alt="Create slash command dialog" title="Create slash command"%}